-The end of the school year can be a nervous time for students, especially those that will be making the jump into elementary school, middle school, high school or college next fall.
-These transitioning students are left with a variety of questions -- from curiosities about academic rigor to managing a social life and coursework, to worries about using a combination lock.
-(It took me more than a couple tries.)
+The end of the school year can be a nervous time for students, especially for those who will be making a major transition into elementary school, middle school, high school, or college in the fall.
+For these students, there are many curiosities and questions about academic rigor, managing a social life, handling coursework, and worries about using a combination lock.
+(It took me more than a couple of tries.)

-Fortunately, there are plenty of resources on the Web that offer useful information for all stakeholders -- parents, students, educators and administrators -- that will help ensure successful transition.
-Here are a few for each major stepping stone in the K-12 pipeline.
+Fortunately, there are plenty of resources on the web with useful information for all stakeholders -- parents, students, educators, and administrators -- to help support a successful transition to the next major stepping stone.
+Here are a few for each milestone in the K-12 pipeline and beyond.

 The First Day of School: From Early Education to Elementary School

 - How to Help Your Child Transition From Kindergarten to First Grade: Entering elementary school can be intimidating for young children.
 This article, from the Children's Literacy Initiative, offers some conversation starters and ideas for easing the transition.

 - Transitioning From Kindergarten to First Grade: It’s Not Always Easy: This tip sheet from the National Association for the Education of Young Children might be brief, but the ideas are useful.
 Plus, there are helpful links to additional sources for ensuring a smooth kindergarten-to-elementary transition.